alloba/book-of-hours-notes/books/The Crossing to Noon.md

 ## Description
 The Crossing to Noon

-The mystic Garcia Sauri gives a picaresque account of the adventures of Franklin Bancroft, 'Prince of Wines', and Eva Dewulf, 'the Pale Lady', on their way to the hidden island of Noon.
+The mystic Garcia Sauri gives a picaresque account of the adventures of [[Franklin Bancroft]], 'Prince of Wines', and [[world-at-large/Eva Dewulf|Eva Dewulf]], 'the Pale Lady', on their way to the hidden island of Noon.
 ### Partial Study Description
 I'm Reading...